villoro/cv/README.md

 The first one (`data.yml`) has the actual content of the CV.
 The second (`config.yml`) allow users to change some parts of the template.

-If you want further configuration you can edit the templates (`src/templates/base.html` and `src/templates/cv.html`) directly or create your own.
+If you want further configuration you can edit the templates (`src/templates/base.html` and `src/templates/cv.html`) directly or create your own templates (recommended).

 ## Authors
 * [Arnau Villoro](villoro.com)